 Birth defects of the ear or defects that become apparent after development may be corrected with otoplasty during childhood.
 In fact, the cartilage of the ear is easier to manipulate and shape in younger patients.
 The child must be over six years old, cannot object to or seem scared by surgery, and be in otherwise good health.

 For children, it is best to schedule surgery during winter or summer break to allow plenty of time to recuperate.

 Schedule a consultation

-To learn more about otoplasty in Philadelphia, the next step is a private consultation with Dr. Stark.
+To learn more about otoplasty, the next step is a private consultation with Dr. Stark.
 Please call our office to schedule an appointment.